edutap-eu/.github/profile/README.md

    - Provide a REST API to include the directory entries in the HEI portal.
    - Provide micro search portals for HEIs without resources to integrate with their portal.
 Offer simple customization features (style/ logo overrides)

-1. Infrastructure and Deployment :bento:

-   Since elements of the core applications are planned to run in every HEI's infrastructure we plan to provide detailed instructions on how to use eduTAP from a system administration point of view.

-   We plan to offer ready-to-use containers for the reusable parts of the system, ready to run on Docker, Kubernetes (and other OCI-compatible platforms).

 1. Mandant Specific Applications (MasA) :arrow_right: eduTAP@institution :hamburger:

    Every Higher Education Institution (HEI) has different ways to store data, offer services, use hardware, etc.